sazaktechs/hashgpt-telegrambot/README.md

 1. Open the Telegram app on your device.

-2. Search for the HashGPT bot by entering its username `hashgpt4301_bot`.
+2. Search for the HashGPT bot by entering its username `@HashGPTBot`.
 Select the bot from the search results.

 3. Open a chat with the bot by clicking on its name.